unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > ## Exercise: Baseline
 > Looking at this baseline: Would you consider this a simple or a hard problem to solve?
 >
+> > ## Solution
+> >
+> > This really depends on your definition of hard!
+The baseline gives a more accurate prediction than just
+> > randomly predicting a number, so the problem is not impossible.
+However, if no model is going to
+> > perform better than the baseline, the problem may still be very hard.
+> >
+> {:.solution}
 {:.challenge}

 ## Watch your model training closely